gitflow-incremental-builder/gitflow-incremental-builder/README.md

 ### gib.buildAll

-Builds all modules.
+Builds all modules, including upstream modules (see also `gib.buildUpstream`).
 Can be used to (temporarily) override the reduction of modules to build.

-Can be combined/useful with `gib.skipTestsForNotImpactedModules` and/or `gib.argsForNotImpactedModules`.
+Can be combined/useful with `gib.skipTestsForUpstreamModules` and/or `gib.argsForUpstreamModules`.

 ### gib.buildDownstream